ProjectSidewalk/SidewalkGallery/README.md

 SidewalkGallery$ npm install
 ```

-### Frontend (Angular / Scala)
+### Frontend / Backend (Angular / Scala)
 The front-end just requires us to run Scala.
-The tilde (~) in front enables watch mode.
 Everything in the `app`, `conf` and `ui` directories will automatically be updated upon the next reload.
 This command should be run in the root directory of the project.
 ```
-SidewalkGallery$ sbt ~run
+SidewalkGallery$ sbt run
 ```

-### Backend
+### Database
-To build and run the dtaabase:
+To build and run the database:
 ```
 docker build -t "sidewalkgallery_db" .
 sudo docker run --name "postgis" -p 25432:5432 -d -t "sidewalkgallery_db"